-Peruvian Mazamorra Morada - Purple Corn Pudding is a popular Peruvian dessert made with Peruvian chicha morada and thickened with sweet potato starch (or potato starch).
-It's vegan, gluten free, low in calories, and the glorious purple hue makes a stunning presentation for special occasions, and while the name is complicated, making it is quite easy!
+Peruvian Mazamorra Morada – Purple Corn Pudding – is a popular Peruvian dessert recipe made with Peruvian chicha morada and thickened with sweet potato starch (or potato starch).
+It’s vegan, gluten free, low in calories, and the glorious purple hue makes a stunning presentation for special occasion.
+While the name is complicated, making it is quite easy!

 Admittedly, I have a love affair with Peru and all things Peruvian.
 This gorgeous royal purple Peruvian dessert looks and sounds.
 ROYAL.
 And probably intimidating?
 It’s not.